eciggaar/devops-workshop/openshift/3-Pipelines.md

     ```bash
     $ oc get pvc
     ```
-    and to check the ConfigMap, enter:
+    Make sure the status is set to `Bound` and not `Pending`.
+This might take a minute or so.
+You can rerun the above command to retrieve the latest status.
+To verify the ConfigMap is created, enter:

     ```bash
     $ oc get cm